CafeTools/cafetools.github.io/ScreenRecorder/README.md

 - Provides the functions of a typical screen recording application.
 - Use with agent apps to automatically record specific game situations.
 - Automatically start recording when the battlefield starts in World of Warcraft
-- Any game can be supported as long as it develop a plug-in related to that game.
+- Any game can be supported as long as it develop a agent related to that game.
 - Generates subtitles containing various information related to deaths and wins and losses during the game.

 ## About World of Warcraft